-How is a dermoid cyst treated?The most common treatment is surgery to cut out the cyst.
+How is a dermoid cyst treated in a child?The most common treatment is surgery to cut out the cyst.
 Treatment will depend on your child’s symptoms, age, and general health.
 It will also depend on how severe the condition is.

-What are the complications of a dermoid cyst?
+What are the complications of a dermoid cyst in a child?